avanov/openapi-type/README.rst

 Test framework
 --------------

+The project uses `Nix <https://nixos.org/>`_ for bootstrapping its dev environment.

-Run existing test suite with
+You can run existing test suite with

 .. code:: bash